tuvo1106/python_design_patterns/README.md

 ## Usage

-- All files were created and compiled on Mac OS X 10.11 with Python3 (version 3.7)
+- All files are created and executed on Mac OS X 10.11 with Python3 (version 3.7)

 ## Awknowledgements